bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/capacity-increases-faq.md

 Despite these considerable complications, with sufficient precautions, none of them is fatal to a hard fork, and we do expect to make hard forks in the future.
-But with segregated witness (segwit) we have a soft fork, similar to to other soft forks we've performed and gained experience in deploying, that provides us with many benefits in addition to allowing more transactions to be added to the blockchain.
+But with segregated witness (segwit) we have a soft fork, similar to other soft forks we've performed and gained experience in deploying, that provides us with many benefits in addition to allowing more transactions to be added to the blockchain.